GaloisInc/ivorylang-org/pages/ivory-reference.md

 <header> ::= [ <identifier> / ]* <identifier> '.' <identifier> // file paths
 ```

-## Memory Areas

-  * C's idea of automatic stack variables doesn't really exist.
-    * instead you explicitly alloc on the stack and get a reference
-    * then you can store to that reference if you want

 ### Pointer syntax explained

 ### `let` vs. `Stored` and `store`